Disability Day of Mourning: Observance

 The primary organization involved in the day is the Autistic Self Advocacy Network, and the day was initially organized by its members.
-However, people with many disabilities, not just autism, organize and attend these events.
+However, people of many disabilities, not just autism, organize and attend these events.
 Other organizations involved in popularising and hosting events include Not Dead Yet, the Center for Disability Rights, the National Council on Independent Living, and the Disability Rights Education and Defense Fund.

 Impact

 When Gross first originated the Disability Day of Mourning concept, she was surprised to receive pushback, with opponents describing the concept as "anti-parent" and as stigmatizing towards the parents of disabled children.
-Over time, however, the perception of the day has grown more positive.
+Over time, the perception of the day has grown more positive.
 In 2016, the White House liaison to the disability community read a statement from then-President Barack Obama at the Washington D.C. event.

 The Autistic Self Advocacy Network provides an "Anti-Filicide Toolkit", which aims to prevent murders of disabled children and adults and to offer ways to discuss such murders if they happen in a reader's community.
 The Disability Day of Mourning has popularised usage of the term filicide, the word for the murder of one's child, to refer to disability-related murders by family members or caregivers.

 The existence of the day, and the murders that cause it to exist, have been discussed as a sign of the pervasive nature of ableism.
 For instance, the necessity of the day was discussed in the reception to Sia's controversial film Music, about an autistic girl, and the scenes of the character being physically restrained against her will – something that has resulted in the deaths of many disabled and autistic people.

 Since the origin of the day, media coverage of disabled people has become more positive, and self-advocacy in such coverage – with disabled writers discussing the disabled experience from an inside view – has become more common.
 The Disability Day of Mourning has been accepted by mainstream disability groups, such as Arc and Easter Seals.